kristofsajdak/vagrant-fig-nodejs-mongodb-elasticsearch/README.md

 vagrant up
 ```

-When vagrant is up and running, type in following url to check whether everything is up and running
+When vagrant is up and running, type in following url to verify

 ```
 http://192.168.50.4:8080/